-Lectures, discussions and reading assignments that introduce the acting student to the fundamental theories of the art of acting.
-Laboratory experiences develop the student's physical and vocal instruments, concentration, memory and other tools necessary for the translation of an intellectual understanding of a character to the visual and aural language of the stage.
-Concludes with the staging of one or more one-act plays as a final performance project for all students.
-Offered spring, odd years.
+Exercises, projects, discussions and reading assignments that introduce the acting student to the fundamental theories of the art of acting.
+Students will develop their physical and vocal instruments, concentration, memory and other tools necessary for the translation of an intellectual understanding of a character to the visual and aural language of the stage.
+Monologues and scenes will be staged as final performance projects for all students.
+Prerequisite: none.